ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 VASP
 ~~~~

+Converts a VASP XDATCAR file to an MDT trajectory.

 This converter works for XDATCAR files which contain a *header*
 specifying the unit cell size and atom types.